terencezl/terencezl.github.io/_posts/2022-09-28-kids-use-hnswlib.md

 I checked the SSD, not much IO, and there was no swap set up.
 All were indicating memory access pattern issues.
 I found this article about [Transparent Hugepage Support](https://www.kernel.org/doc/html/latest/admin-guide/mm/transhuge.html), that some databases such as MongoDB and Postgres did not like it to be enabled.
 However, my situation actually improved if I went the opposite way and enabled `always` to THP, instead of `madvise`.
 Speed went up by about 1.5x, but there was still a lot of kernel threads activity, and memory still fluctuating.

 If I had to guess, it was probably tweakable through some OS setting related to memory and caching.
 But how could I best debug and analyze the issue?
-I was [informed](https://github.com/facebookresearch/faiss/issues/2490#issuecomment-1256549270) that I should try the original/reference implementation from hnswlib by the Faiss author Matthijs Douze.
+I was [informed](https://github.com/facebookresearch/faiss/issues/2490#issuecomment-1256549270) by the Faiss author Matthijs Douze, that I should try the original/reference implementation from hnswlib.

 Here is a side-by-side comparison using full precision `float32` vectors.
 Both were benchmarked through bindings using Python 3.8.
 Faiss 1.7.2 was installed from the Anaconda pytorch channel with AVX2 support, and hnswlib 0.6.2 was compiled with `native` flag enabling AVX512 support.